-The implementation of the Draft Plan would have positive impacts for population and human health in terms of improved water quality and provision of high quality residential, recreational and working environments.
+The implementation of the Plan would have positive impacts for population and human health in terms of improved water quality and provision of high quality residential, recreational and working environments.
 However, in the absence of appropriate mitigation measures, there is potential for future development to conflict with SEO PH2.
-In the absence of detailed information on the type and scale of developments which may be proposed during the lifetime of the Plan it is necessary to mitigate any uncertainty by including the following Objectives.